cicero78M/pegiat_medsos_apps/docs/ARCHITECTURE.md

    - `InstaLoginFragment` – handles Instagram login and automation features.
    - `DashboardFragment` – lists Instagram posts fetched for the logged in user.
-  - `TwitterFragment` – provides login using the `twitter4j` library to access Twitter with a PIN-based OAuth flow.
+  - `TwitterFragment` – provides login using the `twitter4j` library to access Twitter via an OAuth flow that redirects back to `repostapp://twitter-callback`.
 The API keys are loaded from `BuildConfig` fields defined via a `.env` file.
 5. **ReportActivity** – A standalone screen to paste links from various social media platforms for reporting purposes.